zenseact/EdgeAnnotationZChallenge/README.md

 # Welcome to the Edge AnnotationZ Challenge
-Hi and welcome to the Edge AnnotationZ Challenge.
-We are very excited that you want to take part in this challenge and help us tackle this complex problem.
-This short document intend to give some information that can be useful during the challenge.
+Edge AnnotationZ Challenge was opened on December 14, 2021, and closed on February 10, 2022 (see [here](https://www.ai.se/en/data-factory/challenges/edge-annotationz)).
+However, you are always welcome to try out your ideas and let us know how your solutions work for this problem.
+This short document intends to explain the challenge and how the evaluation is done.
 To have a more detailed description of the challenge, please see [challenge description](/assets/challenge-problem-description.pdf).

 # Dataset